markmead/lightweight-dom-walker/README.md

-# DOM Walker - WIP
+# Lightweight DOM Walker

-Find and replace differences between new and old HTML, rather than replacing the entire section.
+Find and replace differences between new and old HTML.

 ## Example